Arid

 Surface Morphologies in a Mars-Analog Ca-Sulfate Salar, High Andes, Northern Chile

-Hinman, Nancy W.; Hofmann, Michael H.; Warren-Rhodes, Kimberly; Phillips, Michael S.; Noffke, Nora; Cabrol, Nathalie A.; Chong Diaz, Guillermo; Demergasso, Cecilia; Tebes-Cayo, Cinthya; Cabestrero, Oscar; Bishop, Janice L.; Gulick, Virginia C.; Summers, David; Sobron, Pablo; McInenly, Michael; Moersch, Jeffrey; Rodriguez, Constanza; Sarazzin, Philippe; Rhodes, Kevin L.; Riffo Contreras, Camila Javiera; Wettergreen, David; Parro, Victor; SETI NAI Team
+Hinman, Nancy W.; Hofmann, Michael H.; Warren-Rhodes, Kimberly; Phillips, Michael S.; Noffke, Nora; Cabrol, Nathalie A.; Chong Diaz, Guillermo; Demergasso, Cecilia; Tebes-Cayo, Cinthya; Cabestrero, Oscar; Bishop, Janice L.; Gulick, Virginia C.; Summers, David; Sobron, Pablo; McInenly, Michael; Moersch, Jeffrey; Rodriguez, Constanza; Sarazzin, Philippe; Rhodes, Kevin L.; Riffo Contreras, Camila Javiera; Wettergreen, David; Parro, Victor

 来源期刊FRONTIERS IN ASTRONOMY AND SPACE SCIENCES